-(b) Instructional Assignment.
+- (b) Instructional Assignment.
 The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten (10) days per semester.
 Within each semester, activities referred to above shall be scheduled during contiguous weeks with the exception of spring break, if any.
-The course assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable.

-(c) Change in Assignment.
-Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing.
+The course assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable. - (c) Change in Assignment.
+Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such change and shall specify such change in writing. - (d) For employees, the employment agreement indicates when they are "on contract."
+Nine-month employees are typically on assignment from August 8 until May 7, and twelve-month employees from August 8 until August 7, annually.
+As soon as practicable, employees must request appropriate leave in advance of any travel or other work absence during this period.

-9.4 Summer Assignment.
+9.4 SUMMER ASSIGNMENT.

-- (a) The supplemental summer instructional assignment, like that for the academic year, includes the normal activities related to such an assignment as defined by the department/unit and the nature of the course, such as course preparation, minor curriculum development, lectures, evaluation of student efforts, academic advising, research, and department, college, and university committee meetings. - (b) The employee may be assigned reasonable and necessary non-instructional duties related to the summer instructional appointment prior to the conclusion of the academic year appointment.
+- (a) The supplemental summer instructional assignment7, like that for the academic year7, includes the normal activities related to such an assignment as defined by the department/unit and the nature of the course, such as course preparation, minor curriculum development, lectures, evaluation of student efforts, academic advising, research, and service, including, but not limited to, department, college, and university committee meetings. - (b) The employee may be assigned reasonable and necessary non-instructional duties related to the summer instructional appointment prior to the conclusion of the academic year appointment.

-9.5 Place of Employment.
+9.5 PLACE OF EMPLOYMENT.

 - (a) Principal.
 Each employee shall be assigned one principal place of employment, as stated on the annual employment agreement.
 Where possible, an employee shall be given at least one full semester notice of a change in principal place of employment.
-The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in assignment as described in Section 9.2, above.
-Voluntary changes and available new positions within the department shall be considered prior to involuntary changes, if practicable. - (b) Secondary.
+The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change, including concerns regarding considerations in assignment as described in the Section 9.2, above.
+Voluntary changes and available new positions within the department shall be considered prior to involuntary changes, if practicable. - (b)Secondary.
 Each employee, where possible, shall be given at least ninety (90) days written notice of assignment to a secondary place of employment.
 The employee shall be granted, upon written request, a conference with the person responsible for making the change to express concerns regarding such change.
 Travel expenses shall be paid at the state rate and in accordance with the applicable provisions of state law.

-9.6 Teaching Schedule.
+9.6 TEACHING SCHEDULE.